hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 **`app.windows.manifests.msix.{display-name,description,vendor}`** Package metadata that will appear in the Windows user interface.
 Taken from the top level app metadata by default but can be overridden.

 **`app.windows.manifests.msix.extensions-xml`** Raw XML that will be added into the `<Extensions></Extensions>` tag in the manifest.
 Useful for adding operating system integrations that Conveyor doesn't yet support out of the box.

-**`app.windows.manifests.msix.content`** If set, supplies a string containing a complete manifest that replaces the standard one.
-The other keys will be ignored in this case, as they are only used to customize the built-in template.

-The list of available XML namespaces is:
+**`app.windows.manifests.msix.namespaces`** A map of namespace ID to XML namespace URL.
+You can use this to add declarations of additional namespaces if the default list doesn't have the one you need.
+The list of XML namespaces in the default config is:

 * `com:` http://schemas.microsoft.com/appx/manifest/com/windows10
 * `com2:` http://schemas.microsoft.com/appx/manifest/com/windows10/2